kaxhish/readEra/README.md

 # readEra
- this is a book recomendation app
+ Title--Book Recomendation app

+ Description--this is a book recomendation app which recomends you different types of books with rating and given authors name .
+This recomendation app is usually made with react.js which is a javascript library. amazing concepts of react are used here ,you can try or watch it source via given links--

+ Link to github--
+ Link to output--